Blog

 The inspiration to this solution

-In her article, Natalia uses the RawRepresentable support that was added in iOS 15, by making arrays and dictionaries that contain Codable types implement the protocol:
+In her article, Natalia makes arrays and dictionaries that contain Codable types implement the RawRepresentable protocol with these array and dictionary extensions:

 extension Array: RawRepresentable where Element: Codable {